Bulat-Ziganshin/Compression-Research/mtf/readme.md

 * compare multiple mtf queue positions to the same symbol

 Unfortunately, each version of parallelism has its own drawbacks:
-* Since each MTF queue occupy 256 bytes of shared memory, the entire 32-thread warp occupies as much as 8 KB.
+* Since each MTF queue occupies 256 bytes of shared memory, the entire 32-thread warp occupies as much as 8 KB.
 This means that we cannot run more than 6..12 warps per SM, i.e. 1.5 ..
 3 warps per one sheduler.
 This requires very careful programming that should provide a lot of ILP.
 In particular, input data should be prefetched, and probably multiple symbol/position checks should be interleaved.